List of hospitals in Greece

 This is a list of hospitals in Greece.
 The list contains links to notable hospitals in Greece.
 As of 2005, there were 327 hospitals in Greece, including public and private hospitals.
 The number of hospitals declined to 283 by 2017.
+At the moment there are about 200 hospitals.

 Hospitals

-The active Greek hospitals are listed in this table, along with their location, number of staffed beds, the year they opened and references.
+The active Greek hospitals are listed in this table, along with their location, the year they opened and references.
 The Greek word agios (saint) is commonly used in names of hospitals.
 The oldest active hospital is the Elpis Hospital in Athens, founded in 1842.
+The oldest hospital is the Syros General Hospital in Ermoupoli, Syros, founded 1827 during the Greek revolution.

+19 hospitals that were founded in the 19th century.
+7 hospitals in Athens, 2 hospitals in Thessaloniki (1 closed in 2013) and Patras (1 closed in 1871) and 1 hospital in Syros, Ioannina, Volos, Missolonghi, Tripoli, Rethymno, Lesbos, Samos and Chios.